baktima/CW2024/Readme.md

 - **Solution:** Not solved

 ### 4. TankerPlane move outside of screen
-- **Problem:** The tanker plane can go outside the screen if it spawns on the top or bottom of the screen.
+- **Problem:** The tanker plane can go outside the screen if it spawns on the top or bottom of the screen and when reach the other side of the screen still also reduce the health of the player.
 - **Solution:** Force the spawning of the Tanker plane to spawn around the middle of the screen to prevent the plane going outside when doing the zigzag move.